s-trumble/CountryAndStateCodes/README.md

-State and Country Picklists must be enabled in your Salesforce org for this to work.
+State and Country/Territory picklists must be enabled in your Salesforce org for this to work.

 This repository contains two invocable methods:
 1) Find Country Code